Study Abroad Emergencies

 The College recognizes that various crises in the home countries can profoundly affect international students.
 For example, natural disasters or political upheaval can cut communications between international students and their families, causing great distress for our students.
 The College is committed to providing support to international students in such situations.

 The Campus Response Team is under the executive direction of the President.
 In the absence of the President, the Treasurer, Dean of Faculty, or Dean of Students will assume this role.
 The President will decide if the team should convene and which members are appropriate to form the team in any particular incident.
-In most cases, members will include the Treasurer, the Dean of Faculty, the Dean of Students, the Director of International Programs and/or the International Student Advisor, the Director of Communications, and the Director of Counseling, or their designees.
+In most cases, members will include the Treasurer, the Dean of Faculty, the Dean of Students, the Director of International Programs and/or the International Student Advisor, the Chief Communications Officer, and the Director of Counseling, or their designees.

 In the event that it is necessary for members of the Response Team to travel overseas locations, each member of the team should have a current passport.